 Find out on the spot if you’ve been accepted into our Acting program

-We’re traveling far and wide to offer you the chance to audition live in front of a panel of VFS faculty, alumni, and industry professionals.
+We’re traveling far and wide to offer you the chance to audition live in front of VFS faculty, alumni, and industry professionals.

 Gain valuable feedback and insight into your audition and performance skills, then discover immediately if you’ve been accepted to the one-year Acting for Film & Television (or four-month Acting Essentials) program at VFS.